Sayed94h/aqyanoos/README.md

 2. Pick any color you want and get its Hex and RGB value.
 3. Covert Hex to RGB.
 4. Convert RGB to Hex.
-5. Preview any color by name or value(if you don't know how a color looks like then you can preview it using the color tools inside this app).
+5. Preview any color by name or value(if you don't know how a color looks like then you can preview it using the color tools inside this App).
 6. Copy color values to clipboard and use it anywhere you want.

 ### 4. Notepad or Text/Code Editor

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.texteditor).
+Check the App on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.texteditor).

-This app is a great text editor or notepad for Android devices.
+This App is a great text editor or notepad for Android devices.
 It's fully customizable.
 You can change the font size, color, font family, text direction and alignment, bold, italic, underlined, you can set paddings, you can change the background color of the Text Editor,...and much more.
-Install the app and explore it by yourself.
+Install the App and explore it by yourself.
 Enjoy and have fun!

 ### 5. Fake Camera Detector

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.fakecameradetector).
+Check the App on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.fakecameradetector).

 This Android App can detect how many cameras are there on your smartphone so that you know if any of those cameras on your devices is fake or real.
 This App detects all physical and logical cameras so don't be shocked if you see a big number.